 So how can we keep our skin barrier working optimally in the colder weather?

 - Avoid harsh (e.g. high pH/aggressive/SLS containing) cleansers that strip your skin of its natural oils.
-Opt for a gentle but effective cleanser that cleans the skin without drying it out - there are lots of different types of cleansers available (gels, foaming cleansers, milks/creams, oils, balms) - all perform differently with regards to cleansing abilities and how they leave skin feeling.
+Opt for a gentle but effective cleanser that cleans the skin without drying it out - there are lots of different types of cleansers available for different skin needs (gels, foaming cleansers, milks/creams, oils, balms) - all perform differently with regards to cleansing abilities and how they leave skin feeling.
+Cleansing preferences are very individual so I wanted to offer a few options to suit different needs – all work as single cleanses or as part of a double cleansing ritual if that’s what you prefer.
 My rebalancing cleansing oil (fragranced) and comforting cleansing oil (fragrance / EO free) are suitable for a wider range of types as they’re gentle, lightweight but also fully rinse off.
-Cleanse your skin properly – massage your cleanser over your face for at least a minute to ensure you breakdown all traces of make-up, sunscreen and grime from your face, then rinse well.
+Velveteen cloud cleanser is a wonderfully gentle, hydrating creamy-gel hybrid cleanser for pretty much everyone!
+It has a glorious texture with lots of playtime and slip so ideal for massage.
+If you lean more oily and are looking for a more “refreshing” cleanser, then gentle cleansing gel is the one for you.
+It’s pH friendly and glycerin-rich, cleanses effectively leaving skin fresh but not stripped.
+Whichever you choose, cleanse your skin properly – it's arguably one of the most important steps in your routine.
+Massage your cleanser over your face for around a minute to ensure you breakdown all traces of make-up, sunscreen and grime from your face, then rinse well.
 Your cleanser should leave your skin feeling clean, comfortable but not tight.
-Avoid over-cleansing especially if your skin leans normal to dry, and if you cleanse in the morning, keep it super gentle (or just drop it!).
+Avoid over-cleansing especially if your skin leans normal to dry, and if you cleanse in the morning, keep it super gentle with a hydrating cleanser like velveteen cloud cleanser (or just drop it if that works better for you!).

-- Build in ingredients for barrier health: two of my favourites are niacinamide (vitamin B3) and ceramides.
+- Build in ingredients for barrier health & long-term hydration: two of my favourites are niacinamide (vitamin B3) and ceramides.
 Niacinamide strengthens barrier function over time, resulting in better water retaining abilities of the skin through increased ceramide production (amongst a multitude of other benefits).
 Ceramides are key components of your skin’s natural lipid mix that help to form a protective layer, thereby helping to reduce TEWL.
-More to come on these ingredients very soon as BOTH are in my barrier support serum (hence the name!)
+Therefore it’s probably no surprise why these two are the leading stars of my bestselling barrier support serum which I launched over 4 years ago!
+This is a lightweight everyday hydrating and barrier strengthening serum with a winning combination of ingredients designed to hydrate the skin and keep it functioning at its best!
+It also contains the fantastic moisture-retaining ingredients glycerin, hyaluronic acid and biosaccharide gum-1.
+The serum is easily absorbed and is great for layering under a moisturiser for an extra boost of hydration.

-- Switch to a more nourishing/occlusive moisturiser and/or add a face oil to your routine, like my rejuvenating face oils (delicately fragranced with essential oils) or my comforting oil booster (unfragranced).
-If you have a moisturiser you already enjoy, just add a drop or two of face oil to that.
+- Switch to a more nourishing/occlusive moisturiser – so if you usually use my light skin quenching moisturiser, give comforting moisturiser a try instead, which is a little more occlusive without feeling heavy.
+You could also try adding a face oil to your routine, like my rejuvenating face oils (delicately fragranced with essential oils) or my comforting oil booster (unfragranced).
+Simply add a drop or two of face oil to your moisturiser and apply.
 The addition of oil will give a bit of extra nourishment without feeling heavy or greasy.
-Apply your moisturiser (+ oil) to damp skin (damp with water or a hydrating toner) to help seal in moisture.

-- Wear a dedicated sunscreen daily: although we live in the UK and don’t see the sun often UV rays can still cause damage, even when you can’t see them.
+- Wear a dedicated sunscreen daily like EVY daily UV SPF30 or EVY daily defence SPF50 which I sell on my site.
+Although we live in the UK and don’t see the sun often UV rays can still cause damage, even when you can’t see them.
 UVB – the rays responsible for burning are more of an issue in summer months but UVA, responsible for premature ageing, is more pervasive and we’re exposed to it all year round.
 It penetrates clouds and glass and causes damage much deeper in the skin with cumulative exposure.
 Therefore, it’s important to choose a sunscreen which protects against UVB and UVA.
 UVB protection is easy to find – that’s your SPF number, whereas UVA protection is denoted with a star rating (UK brands), the UVA symbol (European) in a circle, or the PA+ system (Asian).
-Be aware that some products with built in SPF (e.g. moisturisers and make up) may not protect against UVA effectively, and you’re unlikely to use enough of them to get the protection indicated.
+Be aware that some products with built in SPF (e.g. make up) may not protect against UVA effectively, and you’re unlikely to use enough of them to get the protection indicated.
 The amount of UVA protection in a sunscreen is proportional to the SPF level so I recommend a minimum of SPF30 with good UVA protection.
 This might sound a lot when it’s grey and miserable outside but most people don’t apply the right amount of sunscreen so it’s a safer option than relying on a low SPF product.
 If you want to know more about sunscreen, check out my sunscreen series here

 - Adjust or “temper” use of exfoliating products if they’re part of your routine: retinoids, AHAs, Vitamin C etc are great “anti-ageing” ingredients but they can cause irritation if used too much, or if your skin barrier is already disrupted (e.g. from colder weather).
 In this case either reduce the frequency or use them diluted with / over a moisturiser to reduce the risk of irritation.
 My blog post on incorporating retinoids can be found here.
 Go easy with physical exfoliation too (scrubs, flannels) – if you have sensitive skin or inflammation already then physical exfoliation is best avoided anyway